-It develops in the cells that color the skin ( melanocytes ) and has a great tendency to spread to other parts of the body.
+It develops in the cells that color the skin ( melanocytes ) and spreads to other parts of the body.

-The cure rates depend to a large extent on the stage of the melanoma at the time of detection.
+The cure rates depend mainly on the stage of the melanoma at the time of detection.
 The sooner it is detected, the better the chances of healing.
-Therefore, it is important to know what to look for and how to prevent it.
+Therefore, it is essential to know what to look for and how to prevent it.

 Malignant melanoma occurs among all racial and ethnic groups studied adequately.
 The frequency of its appearance is closely related to the constitutive color of the skin and depends on the geographical area.